0xbythesecond/Sentinel-Lab-Failed-Login/README.md

 Now, select the domain profile tab > firewall state: <b>off</b>.
 Follow up by selecting the Private Profile > firewall state: <b>Off</b> and then Public Profile > firewall state: <b>Off</b>.
 <p align="center"> <img src="https://i.imgur.com/8nwwdH8.png" height="50%" width="50%" alt="Disable Firewall"/></p>

-After you've cycled through each of these, you can now select 'Apply' then press 'OK'.
+After you've cycled through each of these, you can now select '`Apply`' then press '`OK`'.

 We can go to the VM and open PowerShell ISE and this will be where our script will be loaded.
 <p align="center"><img src="https://i.imgur.com/Vq5Tmxf.png" height="50%" width="50%" alt="powershell ise screenshot"/></p>

 You can use the powershell script listed above or can be found <a href="https://github.com/joshmadakor1/Sentinel-Lab/blob/main/Custom_Security_Log_Exporter.ps1">here</a> by creating a new file inside PowerShell ISE and can name it Log_Exporter.
 For this script, you will need your own API Key that you can get by signing up for an account at <a href="https://ipgeolocation.io/signup.html">Sign Up</a>.

 Without the API key, you will not be able to get the geo data that allows the location of the bad actors to be shown.
-So go to your powershell click 'new script' at the top left of the window and paste the script provided.
+So go to your powershell click '`new script`' at the top left of the window and paste the script provided.
 Be sure to change the API key to your API key that you received when creating your account on ipgeolocation.

 <p align="center"> <img src="https://i.imgur.com/39362oA.png" height="50%" width="50%" alt="PowerShell File Creation"/></p>

 ## Create a Custom Log
 The next thing that we'll do is create a custom log.
-We will go to the log analytics workspace and select 'Custom Log" then choose to add the custom log.
+We will go to the log analytics workspace and select '`Custom Log`' then choose to add the custom log.
 To get the log that has been created from the script, we can go to the virtual machine and the path of C:\ProgramData\ and select 'failed_rdp' file so C:\ProgramData\failed_rdp.log.
 <p align="center"> <img src="https://i.imgur.com/5DnQMZm.png" height="50%" width="50%" alt="failed_rdp file"/></p>

 The first few lines that are present in the log file displays sample data that will be used.
-You will go to 'log analytics workspace' and then select the workspace that we previously created.
+You will go to '`log analytics workspace`' and then select the workspace that we previously created.
 <p align="center"><img src="https://i.imgur.com/KdTjnnL.png" height="50%" width="50%" alt="select workspace"/></p>
-After choosing the workspace, you will select 'Custom Log' on the left pane.
+After choosing the workspace, you will select '`Custom Log`' on the left pane.
 <p align="center"><img src="https://i.imgur.com/jNp2UCm.png" height="25%" width="25%" alt="select custom log"/></p>
-Upon the custom log page, you can select the '+ Add custom log' button at the top left or the 'Add custom log' button in the center of the page (there is no preference).
+Upon the custom log page, you can select the '`+ Add custom log`' button at the top left or the '`Add custom log`' button in the center of the page (there is no preference).
 <p align="center"><img src="https://i.imgur.com/maWRcws.png" height="50%" width="50%" alt="add custom log"/></p>

-To get the log file, we will go to our virtual machinen and copy the logs that are found in failed_rdp and paste them into notepad on our local computer.
+To get the log file, we will go to our virtual machine and copy the logs that are found in failed_rdp and paste them into notepad on our local computer.
 You can save it to your desktop so that it can be found easily and this can be named failed_rdp.log as well (for ease of search on the local computer).
 <p align="center"><img src="https://i.imgur.com/JEZQeYw.png" height="50%" width="50%" alt="add customer log file"/></p>

-This is what we will see that gives you an idea of
+This is what we will see that gives you an idea of the sampe logs that we will use later to create a query.
 <p align="center"><img src="https://i.imgur.com/Tw1cTik.png" height="50%" width="50%" alt="record delimiter"/></p>

 The collection path is where the logs will actually live on the VM and remember that the path was "C:\ProgramData\failed_rdp.log" that we will add here.
 Be sure that the path is correct or the logs will not be collected correctly.